finchmeister/compare-spotify-top-100/Readme.md

     - Validate input
     - Submit input to compare method
 - Tidy promise code by making recursive
-- Arrows for changes, stars for new
-- General UI
-    - Tab navs for each year
 - Top artists
 - Top albums
-- Put table rows in `<tbody></tbody>` for hover to work
 - Everything in its right place bug (erroneous diff)
 - Sort fonts
 ## Possible enhancements